felipe-muner/felipe-muner/README.md

 # 👋 Hi there, I'm Felipe Muner!

-### I'm a passionate Full-Stack Web Developer with 10 years of experience.
-I love to work remote with people from everywhere and while we chase our dreams we learn a lot of each other cultures and different viewpoints.
+#### I am a passionate Full-Stack Web Developer with 10 years of experience.
+I thrive in remote work environments, collaborating with people from diverse backgrounds.
+This not only fuels our collective pursuit of professional goals but also enriches our understanding of different cultures and viewpoints.

 <img src="./code.gif" width="300" height="200"/>